AndyHuang1223/BS.DemoShopTemplate/README.md

 # BS.DemoShop
 ## Get Started
-1. Make sure your connection string(appsettings.json).
+1. Ensure your connection string(appsettings.json).
 2. Migration Database : In development environment will drop and create new db then insert seed data, in production environment will migrate all migrations and insert seed data.
 3. Run BS.DemoShop.Web.